 School Curriculum and Standards Authority

 The English program at Port School is built upon and aligns with the School Curriculum and Standards Authority (SCSA), as do the assessing and reporting principles.
-What makes the Port experience different for its students is the use of Individualised Education Plans (IEP).
-We realise that student’s educational needs are unique and require a focus and approach targeting specific areas; closing educational gaps and building the foundations of good literacy skills.
-This individually driven approach is highly effective not only because our program is student-centric but it also allows the student to set realistic short and long-term academic goals.
+What makes the Port experience different for our students, is the use of Individualised Education Plans (IEP).
+We realise that each student’s educational need is unique, and requires a focus and approach targeting specific areas which aim to close educational gaps and build the foundation of good literacy skills.
+This individually driven student-centric approach is highly effective and allows the student to set realistic short and long-term academic goals.
 Goals that are self paced, rather than the all-inclusive approach seen in mainstream schools where many students may fall behind, as they cannot grasp fundamental concepts.
-This is due to the curriculum being designed for the group and not the individual and is therefore delivered at a much faster pace.
-The IEP process ensures there is an increased appreciation for individuals’ differences, more support in the classroom is provided via Education Assistants, as well as more opportunities for the use of various educational resources.
+This is due to the curriculum being designed for the group, and not the individual, and is therefore delivered at a much faster pace.
+The IEP process ensures there is an increased appreciation of individual differences.
+Enhanced support is provided in the classroom via Education Assistants, as well as the use of various educational resources.
 Overall, the IEP process ensures best practice within the classroom, and the assurance that the student’s educational needs are being met.

 The English program at Port School focuses on building our student’s confidence and facilitating their achievements in the four core skills of English – reading, writing, speaking and listening.
 It aims to instil in our students the Western Australian values of schooling – respect and concern for others and their rights, pursuit of knowledge and commitment to achievement of potential, self-acceptance and respect of self, social and civic responsibility and environmental responsibility.